L1nom/L1nom/README.md

 ## Current Goal
  * Gain knowledge on data analytics and data science techniques => apply to an actual project with data.
+ * Create simple machine learning models and gain exposure to different data types and neural networks.